How OnlineOrNot uses OnlineOrNot to run OnlineOrNot

 I use the following settings for both my main landing page, and the sitemap.xml file.

-To start with, I have OnlineOrNot check its own landing page every minute:
+To start with, I have OnlineOrNot check its own landing page every thirty seconds, from around the world:

-Things can get noisy on the internet, and it's possible for a website to "go offline" for a minute or two without it being a particular drama (assuming it's not a regular occurrence).
-As a result, I only want to be notified if my landing page check fails 5 times in a row:
+Things can get noisy on the internet, and it's possible for a website to fail uptime checks for a minute or two without it being a particular drama (assuming it's not a regular occurrence).
+As a result, I only want to be notified if my landing page check fails four times in a row (two minutes of continuous downtime):

-To be sure it's actually the page I expect that OnlineOrNot is checking, I also set the 'Text to search for' to look for part of my main heading.
+To be sure it's actually the page I expect that OnlineOrNot is checking, I also set the 'Text to search for' to look for text on the webpage.

 Settings for APIs